Laws Of The Game: Key Concepts of Law 10

 Following is an interesting statement found in Law 10 of the LOTG: “If a referee signals a goal before the ball has passed wholly over the goal line, play is restarted with a Dropped Ball.”

 This statement, at first glance, seems to come out of nowhere, immediately following the previous explanation of “Goal Scored” in Law 10.
 Here’s what they mean:

 This sort of scenario can happen when a shot on goal is made and there is some question as to whether or not the ball actually crossed the goal line.
-For instance, if there is a lot of activity (a lot of bodies) in front of the goal and the center referee (from his/her perspective) thinks a goal has been scored–and blows his/her whistle—but the CR has got it wrong!!!
+For instance, if there is a lot of activity (a lot of bodies) in front of the goal and the center referee (from his/her perspective) thinks a goal has been scored–and blows his/her whistle—but the Referee has got it wrong!!!

-If the AR was in the right position at the right time (keeping up with the ball on a shot on goal as discussed above) to make the correct call, and sees something differently than the CR’s perspective… that the ball did not actually cross the goal line(!)… and the Assistant Referee knows for a fact that it is a “NO GOAL” the AR must raise his/her flag, get the CR’s attention, and let him/her know what really happened.
+If the AR was in the right position at the right time (keeping up with the ball on a shot on goal as discussed above) to make the correct call, and sees something differently than the Referee’s perspective… that the ball did not actually cross the goal line(!)… and the Assistant Referee knows for a fact that it is a “NO GOAL” the AR must raise his/her flag, get the Referee’s attention, and let him/her know what really happened.

 Here you have the potentially game-changing situation where the ball did NOT actually enter the goal (assuming the AR saw it clearly), the referee blew his/her whistle thinking that it did, and as a result play is stopped.
 Play should not have been stopped–referee made a mistake–because the ball did not actually cross the goal line and enter the goal!